|

 complete an assigned SmartBook exercise via

-exercises are opened and closed have been scheduled (see the table below and Lecture/Laboratory
+are opened and closed have been scheduled (see the table below and Lecture

 Schedule).
 All

-32-35 (see table below) close at 10:00 AM on the stated date.
-The deadlines are firm – there shall be no
+The deadlines for the SmartBook Exercises are firm – there shall be no

 Assignments on CONNECT

+commitment of the individual.
 Quizzes.
-Dates for eighteen (18) quizzes have been established (see Lecture/Laboratory
+Dates for eighteen (18) quizzes have been established (see Lecture

 Schedule).
 The